DaudJG/sql-data-warehouse-project/README.md

-# SQL Data Warehouse Portfolio Project
+# SQL Data Warehouse Project

 This project demonstrates my ability to design, build, and document a complete data warehouse using SQL Server, based on the modern Medallion architecture (Bronze, Silver, Gold layers).
 It follows industry best practices in data engineering, data modeling, and ETL workflows.